freenas/freenas-docs/userguide/snippets/alertevents.rst

 * a re-key operation fails on an encrypted pool

+* if LDAP failed to bind to the domain

 #ifdef freenas
 * the status of an Avago MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_